mrpatg/patrickgodbeycom_theme/README.md

-#b4st - A Bootstrap 4 Starter Theme, for WordPress
+#Theme for PatrickGodbey.com - based on b4st

-*Version 1.0.0*
+*Version 2.5.0*

 ------------------